 Cancer Council supports the use of complementary therapies that have been proven to be safe and effective in scientific studies.
-Not all the therapies covered here have been scientifically proven to be clinically effective.
+Not all therapies in this book have been scientifically proven to be clinically effective.
 Where the evidence is not available, the possible benefits and any harm they might cause should be considered by you and your health care team.

-Personal (anecdotal) evidence from people with cancer and, in some cases, a long history of use in traditional medicine suggest that particular therapies are worth exploring and may be useful for some people.
-Evidence supporting the different therapies is included in Mind–body techniques,
+Personal (anecdotal) evidence from people with cancer – and, in some cases, a long history of use in traditional medicine – suggest that particular therapies may be useful for some people.

 Should I tell my doctor?

-It’s also important to tell your complementary therapist that you have cancer, and advise them of the treatment you’re having.
+It’s also important to tell your complementary therapist that you have cancer, and advise them of the conventional treatments and medicines you’re having.

 Are they safe?

-Many complementary therapies are usually safe to use together with conventional cancer treatment.
-However, some complementary therapies can affect the way conventional treatments work, and even stop them from working altogether.
-See the individual therapies information for more details on potential side effects and other considerations.
+Many complementary therapies have been evaluated and are safe and effective to use together with conventional cancer treatment and medicine.
+However, some complementary therapies can affect the way conventional treatments and medicines work, and even stop them from working altogether.

 Regulation of medicinal products

 The Therapeutic Goods Administration (TGA) is a federal government department that regulates all medicines sold in Australia, including complementary medicines.
-This includes herbs, vitamins, minerals, nutritional supplements, homoeopathic remedies and some aromatherapy products.
+This includes herbs, vitamins, minerals, nutritional supplements, homeopathic remedies and some aromatherapy products.

-The regulation of complementary medicines helps to protect the public by ensuring that therapeutic goods are manufactured according to Good Manufacturing Practice and that any adverse reactions can be investigated.
+The regulation of complementary medicines helps to protect the public by ensuring that therapeutic goods are made according to Good Manufacturing Practice and that any adverse reactions can be investigated.

-- Aust R (registered) – Because these products are considered higher risk, they are fully evaluated by the TGA for safety, quality and efficacy before being included on the ARTG.
-All prescription medicines, most over-the-counter medicines and some higher-risk complementary medicines are registered.
+Aust R (registered) – Because these products are considered higher risk, they are evaluated by the TGA for safety, quality and how well they work.
+They include all prescription medicines, most over-the-counter medicines and some higher-risk complementary medicines.

 Regulation of complementary therapists

 Naturopaths and Western herbalists – These practitioners are not registered by AHPRA.
-However, most naturopaths and herbalists are members of the Australian Register of Naturopaths and Herbalists.
-This is a self-governing body that maintains a certain standard of practice for both professions.
+However, most naturopaths and herbalists are registered with the Australian Register of Naturopaths and Herbalists (ARONAH).
+This is a self-governing body that sets minimum standards of practice for both professions.
+See aronah.org.

-Homoeopaths – These practitioners are not registered by AHPRA.
-However, the Australian Register Of Homoeopaths (AROH) is a non-government organisation that represents homoeopaths who are qualified to practise in line with standards set by the government.
-The AROH outlines certain professional standards for registered homoeopaths, who must meet continuing education requirements each year.
+Homeopaths – These practitioners are not registered by AHPRA.
+However, the Australian Register of Homoeopaths (AROH) represents homeopaths who are qualified to practise in line with government standards.
+The AROH outlines the necessary professional standards for registered homeopaths, who must meet continuing education requirements each year.
+See aroh.com.au.

 What should I do if something goes wrong?

 - Contact the health care complaints commission in your state or territory.
-This organisation protects public health and safety by investigating and resolving complaints about health care providers.
-It can also prosecute serious complaints.
+These organisations protect public health and safety by investigating and resolving complaints about health care providers.
+They can also prosecute serious complaints.

-- If you have a serious reaction that needs immediate medical attention, call 000 or go straight to your nearest emergency department.
+- If you have a serious reaction, call 000 or go straight to your nearest hospital emergency department.